ChipCE/HevORT-lite/README.md

 Lower cost, trim down version of  [MirageC79's HevORT](https://github.com/MirageC79/HevORT) corexy design

+## Notice
+- I was design this machine to be a lowcost and fast machine for prototyping, but it ended up the best machine in my small farm, thank to hevort solid XY axis and small size frame.
+I'm working on v2 of this machine.
+V2 will have hevort-like 3 points mounting bed and belted Z instead of ballscrew.

 ## About this project

 - Small printer that stable and can print fast